The Mama Ayesha's Restaurant Presidential Mural

-The Mama Ayesha's Restaurant Presidential Mural is a 2009 large mural in Washington, D.C. featuring eleven American Presidents, starting with Dwight D. Eisenhower and ending with Barack Obama.
-Created by El Salvador-born artist Karla Rodas (aka Karlisima), the mural was funded by the D.C.
+The Mama Ayesha's Restaurant Presidential Mural is a large mural in Washington, D.C. featuring eleven American Presidents, starting with Dwight D. Eisenhower and ending with Barack Obama.
+Created in 2009 by El Salvador-born artist Karla Rodas (aka Karlisima), the mural was funded by the D.C.
 Commission on the Arts and Humanities.
 It has been described by locals as being DC's "largest postcard."

 Description

-The mural, painted on the exterior wall of a Middle Eastern restaurant in the Adams Morgan neighborhood, depicts selected United States Presidents standing in front of the White House.
+The mural is painted on the exterior wall of Mama Ayesha's, a Middle Eastern restaurant in the Adams Morgan neighborhood, on Calvert Street near the eastern end of the Duke Ellington Bridge.
+It depicts selected United States Presidents standing in front of the White House.
 The owner of the restaurant, Mama Ayesha, stands in the middle between Jimmy Carter and Ronald Reagan, with their arms interlocked.
 A bald eagle is shown flying in the upper left corner near trees losing their leaves in the Fall season, in the background is the Lincoln Memorial.
 Cherry blossom trees are shown in bloom by the White House.
 On the right side of the mural is the Lincoln Memorial Reflecting Pool, the Jefferson Memorial, the Washington Monument and the United States Capitol.
 In front of the reflecting pool is a section painted blue for the next President.
 A mosaic of the United States Flag appears on either side of the painting.

 Funding and concept

 The mural was funded by the DC Commission on the Arts & Humanities, the National Endowment for the Arts, Mama Ayesha's Restaurant, and private donors.
 Karlisima started the mural in 2007 and completed it in 2009.

 The mural's concept was planned by Mama Ayesha's family members, who have run the restaurant since its opening in 1960.
 Originally Mama Ayesha was not going to be the female centerpiece of the work.
-The family had invited Helen Thomas, a renowned White House reporter and regular customer at the restaurant, to be included in the mural; she was to be shown seated at a desk with pen and paper in her hand.
+The family had invited Helen Thomas, a renowned White House reporter of Lebanese descent and regular customer at the restaurant, to be included in the mural; she was to be shown seated at a desk with pen and paper in her hand.
 The family's request was politely declined by a "modest" Thomas, who supported portraying Mama Ayesha in her place.